tchamberlin/collatelogs/README.md

 However, the world is not perfect, and you may be dealing with a variety of log formats, perhaps (and most importantly) even differences in timestamp format. `collatelogs` handles the consumption of logs based on the given regular expressions, then collates them and outputs them in a common format (also configurable).

+## Features

+* Collating of logs with heterogeneous timestamp formats (i.e. )
+* Reformatting of log lines to a homogeneous format
+* Timestamp time zone conversion
+* Backfilling of missing timestamps

 ## Installation

     $ pip install collatelogs